viha-sharma/Movie-Recommender-System/README.md

 ## Project Objective

-A content based recommender system provides recommendations based on the similarity of content between two itmes, in this project's case- two movies.
+A content based recommender system provides recommendations based on the similarity of content between two items, in this project's case- two movies.

 The recommender uses natural language processing and cosine similarity to determine and generate 5 movie recommendations based on a selected movie.
 The TMDB API has been used to extract additional information about the 5000 movies in the TMDB database.